-Quebec premier and security minister to give forest fire update | CBC News
+Quebec premier and public security minister to give forest fire update | CBC News

-Quebec premier and security minister to give forest fire update
+Quebec premier and public security minister to give forest fire update

-Quebec Premier François Legault, Public Safety Minister François Bonnardel and Forestry Minister Maïté Blanchette Vézina will hold a news conference to update the public on the forest fires raging across the province this morning.
+Quebec Premier François Legault, Public Security Minister François Bonnardel and Forestry Minister Maïté Blanchette Vézina will hold a news conference to update the public on the forest fires raging across the province this morning.

 Fires, evacuations and smog warnings continue across the province

-Quebec Premier François Legault, Public Safety Minister François Bonnardel and Forestry Minister Maïté Blanchette Vézina will hold a news conference to update the public on the forest fires raging across the province this morning.
+Quebec Premier François Legault, Public Security Minister François Bonnardel and Forestry Minister Maïté Blanchette Vézina will hold a news conference to update the public on the forest fires raging across the province this morning.

 Though some municipalities have lifted emergency measures, others are still evacuating and a smog warning in Montreal was extended until 7:15 p.m.
 Wednesday.